-(1) Whole-class presentation
+- 1) Whole-class presentation

+- 2) Group discussion

+- 3) Test

+- 4) Group recognition

-Teachers present materials to the whole class with the aid of technology and questioning techniques as used in any other teaching methods.
+- Teachers present materials to the whole class with the aid of technology and questioning techniques as used in any other teaching methods.

-(2) Group discussion

-Afterwards, heterogeneous teams of four are formed, based on students' performance level, ability, sex, ethnicity and social economic status, to study the materials and do the worksheets.
-Students work within their teams to make sure that all team members have mastered the lesson by questioning and giving elaborated explanations, as they know they are interdependent and accountable for themselves and the whole group awarded based on the degree to which students can meet or exceed their own earlier performances.
+- (2) Afterwards, heterogeneous teams of four are formed, based on students' performance level, ability, sex, ethnicity and social economic status, to study the materials and do the worksheets.
+Students work within their teams to make sure that all team members have mastered the lesson by questioning and giving elaborated explanations, as they know they are interdependent and accountable for themselves and the whole group

+- (3) After the group discussion, all students take individual test on the material, at which time they cannot help one another.
+Usually, the quizzes are in the form of multiple-choice questions.
+Students test scores are compared to their own past averages, and points are awarded based on the degree to which students can meet

+or exceed their own earlier performances.
 The difference between the test score and the base score is then checked against the Improvement Score Conversion Table (Table 1) to determine the individual improvement score which is then entered into the Test Score Sheet (Table 2).